^

 • Persistent infertility.

-Rupture cyst of the right ovary
+Rupture of the right ovarian cyst

 • Abdominal trauma – fall, blow.

-• Active, overly intense sexual contact.
+• Active, excessively intense sexual intercourse.

 • Active sports training.

-• Physical exhaustion.
+• Physical fatigue.

-• Weight lifting
+• Weight lifting.

-Hemorrhage during apoplexy can be either internal, into the cyst cavity, or directly into the abdominal cavity, or external through the vagina.
+Hemorrhage during apoplexy can be either internal, into the cyst cavity or directly into the abdominal cavity, or external, through the vagina.

 • Symptoms of bleeding: